Blue-Dog-Archolite/ansible-workstations-ubuntu/README.md

-It also assumes that you have installed Ansible sudo apt-add-repository ppa:ansible/ansible sudo apt-get install ansible -y
+It also assumes that you have installed Ansible sudo apt-add-repository ppa:ansible/ansible sudo apt update sudo apt install ansible -y

 ## Runbook Steps